SCHOOL NURSING IN THE

 - Any medication not picked up by the last day of school will be disposed of.

-‘Growing Up’ videos are shown to 4th grade girls and 5th grade girls and boys.
-These videos are shown to each sex separately and contain information on hygiene, physical development, puberty and the feelings associated with this period of their lives.
+Growing-up Films are shown to fifth grade boys and fourth grade girls.
+These videos are shown to each genter separately and contain information on hygiene, physical development, puberty, and the feelings associated with this period of their lives.
 Notes are sent home prior to the video to obtain parental permission.

 What difference do we make?